ezdevfront/nodeh1/README.md

 # nodeh1
 nodeh1 is a runnable node.js httpAPI for the first assignment in "Node master class" at "pirple.com".
-A very nice in-depth course about the node.js runtime and libraries.

 Homework1 is a simple http RESTAPI which listen on port 3000 and replies a JSON formated object on the path "/hello" There is also a path /bananas added just for fun.
 Consists of 2 files: